Gilbert Curle: England

 Little is known of Curle's family background, but he seems to have been from an Edinburgh family.
+His sister Jonet Curle was married to Timothy Cagnioli an Italian banker in Edinburgh, and their father James Curle was a textile merchant in Edinburgh who supplied the household of Regent Arran.

-According to the confession of Nicholas Hubert alias French Paris, Mary wanted Curle in her service to replace Alexander Durham in 1567 shortly before the murder of Lord Darnley.
+According to the confession of Nicolas Hubert alias French Paris, Mary wanted Curle in her service to replace Alexander Durham in 1567 shortly before the murder of Lord Darnley.
 Mary distrusted Durham.
+Curle was listed as a valet of the chamber in Mary's household in 1567.

 Gilbert Curle was with Mary, Queen of Scots in England in September 1568, acting as her secretary for the Scots language and six months later was made a valet of her chamber.
-Some letters for Mary were given to a James Curle in Edinburgh.
+Some letters for Mary were given to his brother James Curle in Edinburgh.
+He brought letters in 1577, as noted by John Constable and Gilbert Talbot, who wrote that Curle's brother and another Scot came selling linen to the household.
 By the 1580s Mary's correspondents often added postscripts to their letters addressed to Curle.

 In December 1581 Mary asked for six horses for riders to attend her.
 She was allowed four horses for her men to accompany her coach, and they were not allowed to carry pistols, called "daggs".
 The appointed riders were Andrew Melville, Claude Nau, Gilbert Curle, and Bastian Pagez.

 One of his sisters, Elizabeth Curle, joined him in the queen's household.

-Curle corresponded with Thomas Baldwin.
-In order to disguise the meaning of his letters, Curle wrote about a "merchant of London" to mean Elizabeth I, Mary was a "merchant of Newcastle", and Francis Walsingham was the "merchant's wife".

 Marriage at Tutbury Castle

 Curle married Barbara Mowbray, one of Mary's gentlewomen.
 She was a daughter of John Mowbray, Laird of Barnbougle in West Lothian, near Cramond Island, and Elizabeth Kirkcaldy, a sister of William Kirkcaldy of Grange.
 Grange had been a commander in the Marian Civil War and was executed in July 1573.

 John Mowbray was in touch with Francis Walsingham in December 1580, after one his sons, Francis, met him in London.
 The French ambassador, Michel de Castelnau, was informed that Francis Mowbray wished to serve Elizabeth I.

-A coded letter to the French ambassador Castelnau mentioning the arrival of Barbara Mowbray or one of her sisters in Mary's household was discovered in the Bibliothèque nationale de France and deciphered in 2023.
+Coded letters to the French ambassador Castelnau mentioning the arrival of Barbara Mowbray or one of her sisters in Mary's household were discovered in the Bibliothèque nationale de France and deciphered in 2023.
 Curle, Nau, and Jérôme Pasquier ciphered letters for Mary.

+As well as using substitution ciphers, Curle also wrote letters disguising the content as an ordinary merchant's letter.
+In 1584, a letter from William Wilbeck to his cousin Thomas was really a secret message to Thomas Baldwin.
+In the letter, Elizabeth I was called the merchant's wife and so on.
+The letter was intercepted and a key or nomenclator was made.